AhmadMoussa/creativecodingcourse/course_content/week1/overview/main.md

+## Overview for Week 1

+This is a short course about P5JS that serves the purpose of being overvieable.
+Here you can find all course relevant material.

+- **Intro to P5JS:** A first look at what P5JS is, and a showcase of some of the things that can be done with it.
+- **Flow of a P5 Program:** An overview of the two main functions in P5JS, the setup() and draw() functions.
+- **Creating the Canvas:** An overview of how to create and customize the canvas in P5JS, including setting its size and background color.
+- **Drawing Functions:** Some of the drawing functions that P5JS provides for you to use and draw shapes to the canvas, such as line(), rect(), ellipse(), and more.
+- **Creating a Grid:** Techniques for creating a grid layout on the canvas, including loops and coordinate systems.
+- **Patterns with Grids:** Exploring how to create patterns and designs using grid layouts, incorporating repetition and variation.
+- **Circle Packing Example:** A step-by-step example of circle packing, demonstrating how to fill a canvas with non-overlapping circles of varying sizes.

 ## What is Creative Coding?

 Creative coding is a practice that involves using computer programming as a medium for artistic expression.
 Unlike traditional programming, which focuses primarily on functionality and problem-solving, creative coding emphasizes aesthetics, experimentation, and the creation of visual, auditory, or interactive experiences.
 Here are some key aspects of creative coding: